Bodleum/BibleNotes/ColossiansNotes.md

       Colossians are guaranteed glory and perfection by Christ's work, so why focus on earthly things (thinking back to the false teaching we saw last week)
     * *[Leads into application]* "seek the things that are above", "Set your minds on things that are above", the Colossians should pursue a deeper knowledge of and relationship with Christ rather than earthly things.
         * This would look like walking in Christ **(2:6)**, putting God above all else **(Matthew 6:33)**, and "holding fast to the Head" **(2:19)**
         * Paul will go onto write about very practical ways in which the Colossians (and us) can live like Christ, which we will look at in the coming weeks (stay tuned!)
+3. **In what ways can we, today, grow in our faith by setting our minds on** **things that are above?**
+    * Prioritise God above all else, i.e. go to Church, read your Bible, pray daily, talk about your faith with fellow Christians, and so on.
+    * Remember the inheritance you have in heaven **(1:12)**
+    * Don't leave 'Christian things' to just a Sunday or Thursday night, make it your life, remind yourself of the gospel truths everyday.
+    * Read and study the Bible one/two/*n*-on-one, through the week, we have brothers and sisters in Christ here to help and encourage us **(2:28)**